sanger-pathogens/seroba/README.md

 	* Possible solution: perform a blast search on the whole genome assembly

 ## Database
-You can use the CTV von PneumoCat by using seroba  getPneumocat.
-It is also possible so add new serotypes by adding the references sequence to the "references.fasta" file in the database folder.
+You can use the CTV of PneumoCaT by using seroba  getPneumocat.
+It is also possible to add new serotypes by adding the references sequence to the "references.fasta" file in the database folder.
 Out of  the information provided by this database a TSV file is created while using seroba createDBs.
 You can easily put in additional genetic information for any of these serotypes in the